ericrogler/Green-Book/Z013_Teacher_Client_Relations.md

 6. It's *probably* not sent as an email/text message.
 7. It's a life-threatening and/or medical emergency.

-Your first year of working, you're likely not going to "know" if something is important, so go through the process of responding as usual and figure out what things are actually important.
+Your first year of teaching/instruction, you're likely not going to "know" if something is important, so go through the process of responding as usual and figure out what things are actually important.
 Even in my first year of teaching, I didn't "figure it out" until at least several months in.
 I don't expect you to be perfect from day one.

 When you develop an intuition for it, you'll learn to better protect your time and what to prioritize.